Biography

 Weibel, Peter.
 "Water Dancer."
 Lichtsicht 5 Biennale Exhibition Catalogue, Bad Rothenfelde, 2015.

 Van Lieverloo, Karin.
-"Fucking Nature (Turner en de traditie van het sublieme)."
+"Gevaar en Schoonheid (Turner en de traditie van het sublieme)."
 Exhibition catalogue, Rijksmuseum Twenthe, Enschede, 2016.

 Gever, Eyal.
 The Empathic Art Manifesto.
 2025.